-For more information about the College's available prevention and education offerings, please contact: Idonia Gaede Staff Counselor and Sexual Violence Prevention & Response Coordinator Wellness Center, 1016 Brush Hill Road, Milton, MA 02186 (617) 333-2182
+For more information about the College's available prevention and education offerings, please contact:

+Devon Corbett Coordinator of Wellness Education 1016 Brush Hill Road (617) 333-2163

 X. Title IX Coordinator / State and Federal Agencies

 Individuals may contact one of the College's Title IX Coordinators to address questions about the conduct prohibited under this policy, including sexual discrimination and harassment.
 Individuals may also file a complaint for violations of this policy directly with a Title IX Coordinator.